 Our first lecture last season featured Nomadic Tribes in Iran and Afghanistan with Brian MacDonald bringng some beautiful examples of rugs, kilims, and salt bags for us to see!
 Our final lecture was a tour of the stained glass in the City Of London with Anna Warrilow - click here for these wonderful examples to seek out on your next visit.

 See here for our proposed 2022-23 programme.

 Our excellent Study Day on June 22nd to Chastleton House (NT) and the Corinium Museum in Cirencester was much enjoyed by members - and the weather co-operated to show off the beautiful gardens at the House.
 Thank you to Allison and Karen for identifying and organising this event.
 Click here to see just a few photos.PLEASE note that both our Study Day secretaries are stepping down - contact us if you are interested in this role.

 Our postponed tour of Northern Italy has been re-arranged for this September.
 See here for details.PLEASE note that our Visits' secretary is stepping down - contact us if you are interested in this role.

 Our UK tour to Liverpool in March 2022 in partnership with Heritage Group Travel was much enjoyed by all members.
 See here for details.

 Young Arts Projects are aimed at engendering an appreciation of the decorative and fine arts in young people.

-Our Heritage Volunteers are at work in Bristol Cathedral to restore the kneelers, seat cushions and stools from the choir stalls.
-And we are always interested in taking on new projects.
+Click here to see our FEBRUARY FOCUS item on our team working with Bristol Cathedral to restore the kneelers, seat cushions and stools from the choir stalls and now in the Berkeley Chapel.
+We are always interested in taking on new projects.